b-neel/b-neel.github.io/publications.md

 Submitted, under review or in prep.
 -----------------------------------
-* Erinin, M. A., **Néel, B.**, Mazzatenta, M., Duncan, J. H., and Deike, L. “Comparison between shadow imaging and in-line holography for measuring droplet size distributions,” under review for Exp.
+* Erinin, M. A., **Néel, B.**, Mazzatenta, M., Duncan, J. H., and Deike, L. “Comparison between shadow imaging and in-line holography for measuring droplet size distributions,” accepted at Exp.
 Fluids.
 * **Néel, B.**, Guilbert, É., and Villermaux, E., “Marangoni wrinkling cascade of a viscous thread.”